-Two dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain
+Four dead in Alabama after ‘flash flood emergency’ in Birmingham and a foot of rain

 A flash flood warning was issued at 7:17 p.m. and upgraded to a desperate flash flood “emergency” at 8:44 p.m.

-James Spann, the chief meteorologist at ABC 33/40 in Birmingham, noted that “last night’s event produced comparable, if not greater rain totals” in Birmingham than the city’s current record of 9.75 inches, which fell on Sept.
-16, 2004 in association with the remnants of Hurricane Ivan.
+James Spann, the chief meteorologist at ABC 33/40 in Birmingham, noted that “last night’s event produced comparable, if not greater rain totals” in Birmingham than the city’s record of 9.75 inches, which fell on Sept.
+16, 2004, in association with the remnants of Hurricane Ivan.

-Spann noted that the areas impacted Wednesday night was rather small, but had a high population density, translating into a high-impact event.
+Spann noted that the areas impacted Wednesday night were rather small, but had a high population density, translating into a high-impact event.

 How much rain fell